jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide-cilium.md

 CRDs come in YAML file format and in the next several sections of this lab we'll apply CRDs to the K8s cluster to setup Cilium BGP peering, establish Cilium SRv6 locator ranges, create VRFs, etc.

-The initial version of this guide assumes eBGP peering between k8s nodes and *`xrd14`* & *`xrd15`*.
-For reference an example iBGP CRD/YAML file can be found in the cilium-srv6/cilium directory.
+For the sake of simplicity in this lab we'll use iBGP peering between our Rome K8s node and our route reflectors xrd05 and xrd06.

-Here is a partial Cilium eBGP CRD (aka eBGP configuration) with notes:
+Here is a partial Cilium iBGP CRD (aka iBGP configuration) with notes:
 ```
 apiVersion: "cilium.io/v2alpha1"
 kind: CiliumBGPPeeringPolicy
 metadata:
-  name: k8s-wkr-node01
+  name: rome
 spec:
   nodeSelector:
     matchLabels:
-      kubernetes.io/hostname: k8s-wkr-node01    <--- node to which this portion of config belongs
+      kubernetes.io/hostname: rome    <--- node to which this portion of config belongs
   virtualRouters:
-  - localASN: 65015                 <--- worker node's BGP ASN
+  - localASN: 65000                 <--- Rome's BGP ASN
     exportPodCIDR: true             <--- advertise local PodCIDR prefix
     mapSRv6VRFs: true               <--- SRv6 L3VPN
     srv6LocatorPoolSelector:
       matchLabels:
         export: "true"              <--- advertise Locator prefix into BGP IPv6 underlay
     neighbors:
-    - peerAddress: "10.15.1.1/32"   <--- ipv4 peer address for xrd15
+    - peerAddress: "10.0.0.5/32"   <--- ipv4 peer address for xrd05
-      peerASN: 65010
+      peerASN: 65000
       families:                     <--- address families for this BGP session
        - afi: ipv4
          safi: unicast
-    - peerAddress: "2001:db8:18:15::1/128"   <--- ipv6 peer address for xrd15
+    - peerAddress: "fc00:0:5555::1/128"   <--- ipv6 peer address for xrd05
-      peerASN: 65010
+      peerASN: 65000
       families:
         - afi: ipv6               <--- address families for this BGP session
           safi: unicast